bastienyoussfi/caseStudyDataAnalysis/README.md

 The questions asked were the following:

-Data Exploration
+Data Exploration:
     1. How many trailers are available from each make in the dataset?
     2. What is the distribution of trailer capacities?

-Data Manipulation
+Data Manipulation:
     1. Calculate the average duration of trailer rentals.
     2. Identify the top 3 most frequently rented trailer models.

-Data Visualization
+Data Visualization:
     1. Create a chart of your choice showing the distribution of trailer makes.
     2. Generate a chart of your choice to visualize the distribution of rental durations.

-Performance Analysis
+Performance Analysis:
     1. Calculate the average utilization rate of trailers (percentage of time trailers are rented out).
     2. Determine the rental demand trends across different customer industries.

-Advanced Analysis
+Advanced Analysis:
     1. Analyze and visualize the correlation between trailer age and rental duration (the age is calculated as the difference in years between the current year and the manufacturing year).
     2. Identify any seasonal patterns in rental demand based on customer locations.
     3. Create a chart of your choice to visualize what industries have the most profitable rentals.